albert-decatur/cowread/README.md

 cowread
 =======

-Cowsay reads you books one login at a time.
+Make cowsay read you books one bash login at a time.

 <div>
 <pre style='color:black;background:;'>